 Neglecting user experience:

-Marketing conditions and prices of competitors are crucial in determining product pricing adjustments.
+Marketing conditions and competitors' prices are crucial in determining product pricing adjustments.

 Additionally, please don't ignore your customers, as they ultimately have the right to make informed decisions about purchasing products.